Department of Mathematics and Statistics

 Email m.payne3 "arroba" pgrad.unimelb.edu.au

-- I am a PhD student under the supervision of David
+- I recently finished my PhD under the supervision of David

 - My research interests centre around discrete geometry and geometric graph theory.

 - Together with Helmut Alt and Jens Schmidt from Theoretical Computer Science at FU Berlin, David Wood and I were awarded a Go8/DAAD Joint Research Co-Operation Scheme

 - I did 'Phase I' at the Berlin Mathematical School.
 There I was a member of Günter M. Ziegler's Discrete Geometry group at TU Berlin (since relocated to FU Berlin).

 - I did my undergraduate studies in Australia at Monash University.